siva-natarajan/finb/Readme.md

-changing readme for an update
+changing readme for a release update